open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 {{< expand "Show answer">}}
 That's another good question!
 You can be successful if you know your objectives - and I have no objectives apart from having fun.
 It was successful for this, this and meeting a dedicated community.

-Less successfull.. managing components supply chain - it is a skill we don't all have.

 {{< /expand >}}